CME information and disclosures

 Commonly used semiautomatic IO insertion systems include the EZ-IO® system.

-- Administer single-point local anesthesia to the skin and periosteum in conscious patients.
+- Administer skin and periosteum in conscious patients. to the

 - Attach an appropriately sized IO needle to the automated driver.